Table Of Content

 This is the rate that lenders charge you if you have an outstanding balance.
 For instance, if you don’t pay the balance off in full, you will owe interest on that balance.

 It’s a good thing if you get a card with a low APR (Annual Percentage Rate).
 Even if you don’t carry a balance, it’s still wise to have a low APR.
-Also, research credit cards that have 0% introductory rates.
+Also, research credit cards have 0% introductory rates.
 Also, keep in mind that the intro rate is only temporal; your APR will rise afterward.

 It’s best to see if the APR after the intro is permanent or document the day the introductory period expires so you won’t be surprised later on.